The 11 Best Christmas Markets in Europe 2021

 What is a Christmas market?

 A Christmas market is a collection of little wooden shacks adorned with twinkling lights and decorations.
-They sell Christmas themed goodies such as hand-made arts and crafts, Christmas decorations, Glühwein (a hot mulled wine), traditional gingerbread hearts and sweets galore.
+They sell Christmas themed goodies such as hand-made arts and crafts, Christmas decorations, Glühwein (a hot mulled wine), traditional gingerbread hearts (Lebkuchenherzen) and sweets galore.

 The colder the weather, the more atmospheric the experience is.
 They are located in the most beautiful European cities.
 Think of medieval walled towns with old town squares and you’ll probably find a market there.
-We’ve heard that there are Christmas markets US-style and that Leavenworth Christmas market is a particularly good one.
+We’ve heard that there are also Christmas markets US-style and that Leavenworth Christmas market is a particularly good one.

 Where are the best Christmas markets in Europe?

 If you like the sound of a Christmas market but aren’t sure where to find them, we have covered the best Christmas markets in Europe.
-Our comprehensive guide to the best Christmas markets in Europe includes information on opening dates for 2019 and what you can expect from each market and accommodation options for every budget in the vicinity of the markets.
+Our comprehensive guide to the best Christmas markets in Europe includes information on opening dates for 2021 if they have been released, what you can expect from each market and accommodation options for every budget in the vicinity of the markets.

-The Viennese Christmas markets are my favourite because I have so many fond memories from living there.
+The Viennese Christmas markets are my favourite (and arguably the best Christmas markets in Europe).
 It feels like the whole town transforms into a Christmas wonderland because each main square has its own market.